2beDigital/solidus_import_products/README.md

-Spree Import Products
+Solidus Import Products
 ==============

-This extension adds product import functionality to Spree, with a bunch of features that give it similar functionality to Shopify's importer.
+This extension adds product import functionality to Solidus, with a bunch of features that give it similar functionality to Shopify's importer.

 It's been built to be as simple as possible while still doing it's job, and almost the entire workflow of the script beyond creating products from a CSV file is configurable.

-This extension adds a tab to the administration area of Spree, allowing a logged-in user to select and upload a CSV file containing product information.
+This extension adds a tab to the administration area of Solidus, allowing a logged-in user to select and upload a CSV file containing product information.
 The upload is then placed on queue for processing.
 Once it has been processed, the user who initiated the job is notified by email that their import has completed.

 FEATURES